Skip to content

 Why “walled gardens” is the wrong mental model

 Chiplets change the nature of complexity.
+They shift it:

 • From single-die optimization → system-level reasoning